lawrence-forooghian/ably-liveobjects-realtime-api-demo/swift/README.md

 - When converting to Swift I preserved the ability for subscriptions to emit a generic `SubscriptionEvent` but it's not yet clear to me how this is going to be used (that interface doesn't currently make use of its generic type parameter).
 - Are the `asPrimitive()` type assertions also satisfied by a `LiveCounter` (i.e. do they treat a `LiveCounter` as a primitive of type `number`, the same way as the `value` methods elsewhere)?
 - What is the shape of the object returned by `ObjectMessage.payload`?
 It's currently just `any`.
 Ditto for the `compact` methods.
+- I don't understand the following comment on `LiveCounterInstance` and `PrimitiveInstance`: "Returns undefined if the current instance is not a leaf type."
+I thought that given an `Instance` of a specific static type then its type is already known (e.g. if I have a `LiveCounterInstance` then that means that the corresponding instance is a counter etc.)

 ## Challenges for Swift